 The Labour Hire Licensing Act 2017 came into force on 1 March 2018.
 The intention of the Act is to protect workers from exploitative arrangements entered into with labour hire service agencies, to level the playing field for compliant labour hire businesses, and to promote the integrity of the labour hire industry.

-Read the latest update regarding this topic: New Dawn on Licensing Labour Hire Services in SA
+You may also be interested in: New Dawn on Licensing Labour Hire Services in SA

 From 1 September 2018, all labour hire agencies operating in South Australia are required to be licensed (except for providers who have applied for a licence prior to 1 September 2018, but the application has not yet been decided – they may keep operating until a decision has been made).
 Licences are granted once an entity can prove it has met specified criteria, which includes reporting requirements.
 The Act also makes it an offence for employers to use unlicensed labour hire agencies.